How to use display ads for affiliate marketing

 • Visual hierarchy: brand, offer context, value proposition, CTA

-• Dynamic creative and template strategies for scaling variations
+• Dynamic creative and template strategies for scaling variations without losing compliance control

 Practical implementation steps (campaign setup checklist)

-4. Set audience targeting, geo/device limits, frequency caps and pacing
+4. Set audience targeting, geo/device limits, frequency caps, and pacing

 Measurement and KPIs for affiliates